 The financial news is rather bleak, but the future is brighter.

-Women’s History Month is nearly over, and there’s really not much to celebrate after reviewing all the financial news released this month.
+Women’s History Month is nearly over, and there’s really not much to celebrate after reviewing all the financial news released this month and gender equality for women.

 This time of year many researchers publish their findings about women on a wide range of topics.
 Since it’s Women’s History month, they’re more likely to garner mainstream media attention.
 But when Debt.com compiled all the financially related surveys, we found women haven’t come as far as we’d all like.